 It is not uncommon to think that a subpoena requires a recipient to testify in front of a jury during trial.
 However, that is not the only type of proceeding for which a subpoena may be used.

-Learn about the various types of proceedings that can use subpoenas +
+Skip to the various types of proceedings that can use subpoenas +

 Subpoena recipients face potential risks and costs.
 What if you must travel out of state?
 What if you must produce a huge number of documents?
 Or worse, what if you must produce sensitive information about yourself or others?
 To find out the possible concerns a subpoena recipient faces, learn about the potential legal exposure.